dpersing/netlify-site/pages/services.md

   order: 1
 ---

-I help people plan and establish sustainable, data-driven accessibility programming and operations that center disabled people.
+I help people plan and establish sustainable, data-driven accessibility education and operations that center disabled people.

 ## Consulting

-I provide consulting and workshops to help organizations make their accessibility programming and operations better, or to establish them in the first place.
+I provide consulting and workshops to help organizations make their accessibility training and operations better, or to establish them in the first place.
 I can help you figure out what your organization is ready to do and support you in getting it done.

 ## Speaking